Interest: credit card still being used but PPI cancelled

 The bank reconstructed Mr L’s credit card account by removing the PPI premiums and any interest or charges incurred as a result of those premiums.
 In the months where Mr L has a credit balance on his account because of the account reconstruction the bank paid him interest on the balance at 8%.

 The payment made to Mr L to reflect the difference between the actual and reconstructed balance of the account is not taxable.
-The interest paid by the bank to Mr L is taxable but the bank will not deduct tax from the interest when it is paid.
+The interest paid by the bank to Mr L is taxable and the bank will deduct tax from the interest when it is paid.
 If Mr L is a higher rate taxpayer or as a result of the interest receipt he becomes a higher rate taxpayer he should include the interest on his tax return or inform HMRC that he has received the interest.
-Guidance on how to do this can be accessed from the front page of the HMRC website via the ‘Report a Change’ Quick Link.
+Guidance on how to do this can be accessed from the Dealing with HMRC pages on GOV.UK.